Research

 Studying the same AGB stars, I also investigate any planets or companions orbiting around them.
 Their significant mass-loss and changes in their physical characteristics can have a significant impact on any companions orbiting around them.
 To fully understand the evolution of planetary systems, we need to study the AGB phase and the role that companions play in this process.

 Previous research has only addressed these processes by using simple models that are now considered outdated.
-Our research focuses on improving this treatment by studying the dynamical tide, which can exceed the dissipation of the equilibrium tide by three orders of magnitude, and by using complex 3D hydrodynamic simulations that account for all components of the wind launching mechanism and the gravitational perturbation of the companion.
+Our research focuses on improving this treatment by calculating the tidal dissipation ab-initio from stellar structure and evolution calculations, and by using complex 3D hydrodynamic simulations that account for all components of the wind launching mechanism and the gravitational perturbation of the companion.
 This enables us to accurately model the mass-loss rates, mass accretion efficiency, and morphological structure of the AGB surroundings created by the companion.

 Our research will help build coherent models of planetary systems orbiting evolved AGB stars, shedding light on the fate of planetary systems and their companions as stars evolve.